Renard

 Google Calendar answers what and when.
 An AI calendar can help with why and how it is going.
 Here is the difference in plain language, along with where a companion like Renard fits.

-- Many connect to your Google account so they can read and write events.
-Whether a given AI calendar syncs with Google depends on the product.
+Many connect to your Google account so they can read and write events, though how deep that goes varies a lot by product.
+Some keep a live two-way sync; others only read.
 The point of connecting is to let the AI layer work with the events you already have.

-- If you need a free, universal calendar for shared events, keep Google Calendar.
+If you need a free, universal calendar for shared events, keep Google Calendar.
 If you want software to plan your workload, look at an auto-scheduling AI calendar.
-If you want to feel less scattered and more aligned with what matters, try a companion like Renard.
+If you want to see where your hours actually went and whether that matched what matters to you, try a companion like Renard.
 For many people the honest answer is Google Calendar for logistics and something else for the part it was never built to do.

 Renard is the calendar that asks whether your week was what you wanted.
 Free to start.